 In addition to being simply adorable, these homemade marshmallows are so tasty.
+These fluffy treats can be colored, or cut into fun shapes.
 Eat them plain or put in your hot cocoa, either way you won't be disappointed!
 These are worth the wait!

 In one of Ebby's recent posts, she talked about cute food being so much fun.
 I wholeheartedly agree!
 When I finished making this treat, I said, "Aawwww, how CUTE!"
 Then I may or may not have hugged the squishy ziploc bag filled with teeny, pink marshmallows.
 In addition to being cute, they were also deliciously tasty.
 I loved them as a snack, but I LOVED them in hot chocolate.
 YUM YUM YUM.